jpsaha/MOTPold/index.md

     * Kartick Adhikari (kartick@iiserb.ac.in),
     * Jyoti Prakash Saha (jpsaha@iiserb.ac.in).

-The provides some information about
+The following provides some information about
 * ***<ins>THE</ins>*** **International Mathematical Olympiad ([IMO](https://www.imo-official.org/))**,
 * Participation of India in IMO, and other **<ins>International</ins>** Mathematical Olympiads,
 * ### The [Math Olympiad program organized by HBCSE](https://olympiads.hbcse.tifr.res.in/wp-content/uploads/2023/12/brochure-maths-Olympiad-2023-24.pdf), which is the <ins>*only one*</ins> leading to participation in the International Mathematical Olympiads. <ins>*No other contests are recognized.*</ins>